GLP-1 and GLP-2’s Influence on Glucose Metabolism: Advancements in Diabetes Management

 Considerations for Long-term Use

-Comparative Analysis of Semaglutide
+Comparative Analysis of GLP-1 and GLP-2

-Semaglutide stands out in glucose metabolism management.
+GLP-1 and GLP-2 stands out in glucose metabolism management.
 We explore its efficiency compared to other GLP-1 receptor agonists like liraglutide and alternative treatments such as lifestyle interventions and bariatric surgery.
 This section sheds light on these comparisons with specificity and clarity.

 Comparison with Other GLP-1 Receptor Agonists